earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 **Well, TAs are students, too**.
 So each TA object will have *all* the fields that a Student object has.
 In addition, let's say TAs need to have the following three fields:

-- `courses` for which they work as teaching assistants,
+- `course` for which they work as a teaching assistant,
 - `hours_per_week`, and
 - `stipend`.